scienceystuff/File_and_Data_Wrangling/fastq_file_manipulation.md

 1) Count unique fastq headers
 * awk

-        # gz-compressed (Note: do not use with tar.gz files!)
+        # gz-compressed (Note: do not use this particular command with tar.gz files!)
         # explanation: This uncompresses a fastq.gz file, then looks for unique fastq headers and returns the count of each
         gzcat fqfile.fastq.gz | awk '/^@A[0-9]+:14:H3[A-Z,0-9]+/{nr[NR]}; NR in nr' | cut -d:  -f1-3 | sort -n | uniq -c >> readNameListOfCounts.txt
         #